fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 })
 ```

 First, the test opens the application with the method [page.goto](https://playwright.dev/docs/writing-tests#navigation).
-After this, the test uses the [page.getByText](https://playwright.dev/docs/api/class-page#page-get-by-text) to get a [locator](https://playwright.dev/docs/locators) that corresponds to the element where the text <i>Notes</i> is found.
+After this, it uses the [page.getByText](https://playwright.dev/docs/api/class-page#page-get-by-text) to get a [locator](https://playwright.dev/docs/locators) that corresponds to the element where the text <i>Notes</i> is found.

 The method [toBeVisible](https://playwright.dev/docs/api/class-locatorassertions#locator-assertions-to-be-visible) ensures that the element corresponding to the locator is visible at the page.